proycon/LaMachine/index.md

 this port is free) *from your host system*.
 For Docker you have to run the container with the ``-p 8080:80`` for the port forward to be active.

-Webservices are currently available for the following software:
+Webservices/webapplications are currently available for the following software:

  * ucto
  * Frog
  * timbl
  * Colibri Core
+ * PICCL
  * FoLiA Document Server
  * FLAT: FoLiA Linguistic Annotation Tool

-For the LaMachine Virtual Environment, however, you have to start and access each service individually using CLAM's built-in development server:
+For the LaMachine Virtual Environment, however, you have to start and access each service individually using CLAM's built-in development server, only one is set up to run at a time:

+ * ``clamservice start clamservices.config.ucto``
- * ``clamservice start clam.config.ucto``
+ * ``clamservice start clamservices.config.frog``
- * ``clamservice start clam.config.frog``
+ * ``clamservice start clamservices.config.timbl``
- * ``clamservice start clam.config.timbl``
+ * ``clamservice start clamservices.config.colibricore``
- * ``clamservice start clam.config.colibricore``
+ * ``clamservice start picclservice.picclservice``

 For FLAT in the virtual environment, run the following:
  * ``start-flat.sh``